Flow Super Agent¶

 show_triage_feedback: True # Enables detailed triage condition feedback in output

-agent_list: # List of utility agents in the workflow graph
+agent_list: # List of agents in the workflow graph

-- agent_name: 'Agent 1' # Name of a utility agent in the workflow
+- agent_name: 'Agent 1' # Name of an agent in the workflow

 mode: 'all-match' # Required for Triage.